PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 This function adds 2 numbers (Lol, that is so lame XD) and "returns" (aka gives back) the result of `a + b`.

-Now we can "get" something from the `add` function.
+Now we can "get" something from the `add` function when we use it.

 ```py
 def add(a, b):